fduarte/fs/readme.md

     SSH Key: ~/.vagrant.d/insecure_private_key

-The steps above should conclude the installation of this app in Ubuntu 16.06
+The steps above should conclude the installation of this app.

 #### Local Vagrant instalation: